HRanWang/Spatial-Re-Scaling/README.md

 Our code is mainly based on PCB

+# Preparation
+Prerequisite: Python 2.7 and Pytorch 0.4.0

 # Training
 if you are going to train on the dataset of market-1501, run: